 Note that PKINIT does not require the use of certificates.
 A KDC may store the public key of a principal as part of that principal's record.
 In this scenario, the KDC is the trusted party that vouches for the principal (as in a standard, non-cross realm, Kerberos environment).
-Thus, for any principal, the KDC may maintain a secret key, a public key, or both.
+Thus, for any principal, the KDC may maintain a symmetric key, a public key, or both.

 The PKINIT specification may also be used as a building block for other specifications.
-PKCROSS [3] utilizes PKINIT for establishing the inter-realm key and associated inter-realm policy to be applied in issuing cross realm service tickets.
-As specified in [4], anonymous Kerberos tickets can be issued by applying a NULL signature in combination with Diffie-Hellman in the PKINIT exchange.
+PKINIT may be utilized to establish inter-realm keys for the purposes of issuing cross-realm service tickets.
+It may also be used to issue anonymous Kerberos tickets using the Diffie-Hellman option.
+Efforts are under way to draft specifications for these two application protocols.

 Additionally, the PKINIT specification may be used for direct peer to peer authentication without contacting a central KDC.
-This application of PKINIT is described in PKTAPP [5] and is based on concepts introduced in [6, 7].
+This application of PKINIT is based on concepts introduced in [6, 7].
 For direct client-to-server authentication, the client uses PKINIT to authenticate to the end server (instead of a central KDC), which then issues a ticket for itself.
-This approach has an advantage over TLS [8] in that the server does not need to save state (cache session keys).
-Furthermore, an additional benefit is that Kerberos tickets can facilitate delegation (see [9]).
+This approach has an advantage over TLS [5] in that the server does not need to save state (cache session keys).
+Furthermore, an additional benefit is that Kerberos tickets can facilitate delegation (see [6]).